Recycling Consumer Electronic Waste

 A "Consumer" is an individual, business, corporation, limited partnership, not-for-profit corporation, the state, a public corporation, public school, school district, private or parochial school or board of cooperative educational services or governmental entity located in New York State.
 Any entity involved in a wholesale transaction between a distributor and retailer is not a consumer.

-- Do consumers have to pay for electronic waste recycling?
+- Who has to pay for electronic waste recycling?

-- Can school districts, municipalities or government entities be charged for the recycling or reuse of their CEE?
+- Can school districts, municipalities or government entities be charged for the recycling of their electronic waste?

-School districts, municipalities and government entities located in New York State may not be charged for the recycling or reuse of their CEE.
+School districts, municipalities and government entities located in New York State may not be charged for the recycling or reuse of electronics covered by the law.
 They can, however, be charged for any "premium services" provided.

-- What if I want to recycle electronic equipment that is not covered by the new law?
+- What if I want to recycle electronic waste that is not covered by the law?

-Locations where CEE is accepted for recycling or reuse might accept other electronic equipment, and may charge a fee for these services.
-Other options may include:
+Locations where CEE is accepted for recycling or reuse might accept other electronic waste, and may charge a fee for these services.
+Options may include:

-- Municipal Collection Programs: Some municipalities offer household hazardous waste (HHW) collection programs that accept electronic equipment.
-Some transfer stations also collect electronic equipment for recycling.
-Please check with your municipality for more information on recycling electronic equipment not covered by the new law.
-More information on HHW collection programs is available.
+- Municipal Collection Programs: Some municipalities and transfer stations offer household hazardous waste (HHW) collection programs that accept other electronic waste for recycling.
+Please check with your municipality for more information on recycling electronic waste not covered by the Act.

 - How can I protect my confidential or personal information when I recycle my electronic waste?

-- Can I bring my CEE for recycling to the retailer where it was originally purchased?
+- Can I bring my electronic waste to the retailer where it was originally purchased for recycling?

-If a retail location has been designated as a convenient acceptance location collecting on behalf of a manufacturer's electronic waste acceptance program, then it is required to accept CEE for recycling or reuse free of charge.
+If the retail location has been designated as a collection location for a manufacturer's electronic waste acceptance program, then it is required to accept electronics covered by the law for recycling or reuse free of charge.
 When not collecting on behalf of a manufacturer, a retailer may still accept your CEE for recycling or reuse, but a fee might be charged.
-If the retailer charges a fee for collection, then the weight of the CEE collected cannot be used towards meeting any manufacturer's electronic waste acceptance standard or recycling goal.
-Taking advantage of a manufacturer's electronic waste acceptance program directly is the best way to return your CEE for recycling or reuse.
-See Recycle Your Electronic Waste in Three Easy Steps above for more information.
+The best way to recycle your electronics is to take advantage of the Manufacturer Takeback Program described above.

-- I anticipate taking advantage of a mail back program for my CEE.
-Who is responsible for providing the packaging materials and covering shipping costs?
+- I anticipate taking advantage of a mail back program for my electronic waste.
+Who is responsible for covering shipping costs?